Arthurpers/TP2_memory/README.md

 Pour cela, on annule les effets de cache (au niveau système) pour les écritures, en ajoutant les flags `__O_DIRECT` et `O_SYNC` à l'ouverture du fichier.

-Ces drapeaux permettent
+Ces drapeaux permettent:

-O_DIRECT
+- `O_SYNC`
+  - The file is opened for synchronous I/O.  Any write(2) requests on the resulting file descriptor will block the calling process until the data has been physically written to the underlying hardware.
+- `__O_DIRECT`
-The O_DIRECT flag may impose alignment restrictions on the length and address of user-space buffers and the file offset of I/Os.
+  - The `O_DIRECT` flag may impose alignment restrictions on the length and address of user-space buffers and the file offset of I/Os.

-In Linux alignment restrictions vary by filesystem and kernel version and might be absent entirely.
+  - In Linux alignment restrictions vary by filesystem and kernel version and might be absent entirely.

-However there is currently no filesystem-independent  interface  for an application to discover these restrictions for a given file or filesystem.
+  - However there is currently no filesystem-independent  interface  for an application to discover these restrictions for a given file or filesystem.
 Some filesystems provide their own interfaces for doing so, for example the XFS_IOC_DIOINFO operation in xfsctl(3).

 Pour purger le *page cache*, exécuter la commande suivante: